Luxury Holidays to Laos 2015

 Indochina’s least populated and least developed country, Laos, remains a hidden gem; a testament to a way of life untouched by time and by the fast paced development of Asia’s more powerful economies.

-Whilst this idyllic country may not boast the infrastructure of her neighbours, she also lacks the sometimes frenetic pace of Thailand or Vietnam and it is this relatively unspoiled way of life which forms a large part of the attraction to this unusual destination.
+Whilst this idyllic country may not boast the infrastructure of her neighbours, she also lacks the sometimes frenetic pace of Thailand or Vietnam and it is this relatively unspoiled way of life which forms a large part of the attraction to this unusual destination, perfect for a relaxing yet cultural luxury holiday to Laos.

 It is not so much that development has passed this landlocked country by, more simply that modernity does not seem to interest the people of Laos, who are characterised by a serene and contented charm.
 A smile is never far from the faces of the Laotians, above all a tranquil and laid back Buddhist nation.
 Children will wave to you from the banks of the Mekong as you sail past, monks will wish to practice their gentle English with you and colourful hill tribe ladies will entice you to buy their wares with a grin at Luang Prabang’s night market.